-The time constant, T2, is the time it takes for the hydrogen nuclei to decay to 37% of its excited Mxy.
-Hydrogen nuclei in different molecules have different T2's.
+The time constant, T2, is the time it takes for the signal to decay to 37% of its excited Mxy.
+Hydrogen nuclei in different molecules have different T2’s.
 Those with a short T2 will take a shorter time to decay than those with a long T2.

-To maximise the T2 contrast a long TE is used, although not too long that the signal is negligible.
+To maximise the T2 contrast a long TE is used, although not so long that the signal is negligible.

 Note About T1 Weighted Imaging

 To maximise the T1 signal in T1-weighted imaging we want to minimise the contribution of the T2 signal.
-From the curve to the left the smallest contrast occurs at a small TE or a very long TE.
-However, at very long TE's the signal is too small and so a short TE is used in T1 weighted imaging.
+From the figure above we see that the smallest contrast occurs at a small TE or a very long TE.
+However, at very long TE’s the signal is too small and so a short TE is used in T1 weighted imaging.